sepans/p5-element/README.md

     <p5-element></p5-element>

-Since the element encapsulates p5.js functions you can have multiple elements in the same page and run them side by side.
+Since the element encapsulates p5.js functions and runs in instance mode, you can have multiple elements in the same page and run them side by side.

 ![screenshot](preview.png)